Skip to content

 • SvelteKit — Chosen for its reactive state management and minimal boilerplate

-• Svelte 5 - Leveraging the new $state and $effect runes for cleaner reactivity
+• Svelte 5 — Leveraging $state and $effect runes for cleaner reactivity

-• Tailwind CSS v4 - Utility-first styling with the latest Vite plugin integration
+• Tailwind CSS v4 — Utility-first styling with Vite plugin integration

 • TypeScript — Full type safety across components